 Beads, buttons and threading

 Beads and buttons can be made from a wide variety of materials, which makes them so interesting.
-They make amazing loose parts!
-Children love to inspect the intricate details of beads and buttons made from glass, wood, plastic, metal, ceramic, stone, paper, clay, or crystal.
+They make amazing loose parts.
+Children love to inspect the intricate details of buttons and beads made from various materials.

 Some of these materials allow children to make their own beads and buttons.
 Try wrapping a strip of glued paper around a pencil, or pressing holes into balls of clay.